EU leaders agree on partial embargo on Russian oil

 He said the sanctions package must “be agreed on, it needs to be effective, including (on) oil,” so that Moscow “feels the price for what it is doing against Ukraine" and the rest of Europe.
 Only then, Zelenskyy said, will Russia be forced to “start seeking peace.”

-It's not the first time he has demanded that the EU target Russia’s lucrative energy sector and deprive Moscow of billions of dollars each day in supply payments.
+It was not the first time he had demanded that the EU target Russia’s lucrative energy sector and deprive Moscow of billions of dollars each day in supply payments.

-But Hungary is leading a group of EU countries — along with Slovakia, the Czech Republic and Bulgaria — that rely heavily on Russian oil and can't afford to turn off the pumps.
-Hungary gets more than 60% of its oil from Russia and 85% of its natural gas.
+But Hungary led a group of EU countries worried over the impact of the oil ban on their economy, including Slovakia, the Czech Republic and Bulgaria.
+Hungary relies heavily on Russia for energy and can't afford to turn off the pumps.
+In addition to its need for Russian oil, Hungary gets 85% of its natural gas from Russia.

-Hungarian Prime Minister Viktor Orban was adamant on arriving at the two-day summit in Brussels that a deal was not in sight, while Czech Prime Minister Petr Fiala suggested that delaying oil sanctions against Russia could be a solution.
+Orban had been adamant on arriving at the summit in Brussels that a deal was not in sight, stressing that Hungary needed its energy supply secured.

-“We’re ready to get rid of our dependence on Russia’s energy sources … but we’re not able to do it in a short term,” Fiala said.

-According to several diplomats, leaders will try to reach a deal for an EU embargo on Russian oil brought in by sea by the end of the year that would cover more than two-third of the EU's oil imports from Russia.

-European Commission President Ursula Von der Leyen all but ruled out a breakthrough at the summit, saying: “my expectations are low that it will be solved in the next 48 hours.”

-If adopted, the new sanctions package would also include an asset freeze and travel ban on individuals.
-Russia’s biggest bank, Sberbank, would be excluded from SWIFT, the major global system for financial transfers.
-Three big Russian state-owned broadcasters will also be prevented from distributing their content in the EU.
+Von der Leyen and Michel said the commitment by Germany and Poland to phase out Russian oil by the end of the year and to forgo oil from the northern part of the Druzhba pipeline will help cut 90% of Russian oil imports.

-The two-day summit will also focus on continued EU financial support to Ukraine — probably the endorsement of a 9 billion-euro ($9.7 billion) tranche of assistance — and on military help and war crimes investigations.
+The summit also focused on continued EU financial support to Ukraine with the endorsement of a 9 billion-euro ($9.7 billion) tranche of assistance.

 The issue of food security will be on the table Tuesday, with the leaders set to encourage their governments to speed up work on "solidarity lanes" to help Ukraine export grain and other produce.